ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

-   When deploying ACTN functional components the securing of external interfaces and hardening of resource datastores, the protection of confidential information, and limiting the access of function, should all be carefully considered.
+   When deploying ACTN functional components the securing of external interfaces and hardening of resource datastores, the protection of confidential information, and limit the access of function, should all be carefully considered.
 Section 9 of {{!RFC8453}}
    highlights that implementations should consider encrypting data that flows between key components, especially when they are implemented